CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/03-Get-started-with-lakehouses-in-Microsoft-Fabric.md

-# Module 02.3: Ingest data with a pipeline in Microsoft Fabric
+# Module 03: Get started with lakehouses in Microsoft Fabric

 A data lakehouse is a common analytical data store for cloud-scale analytics solutions.
 One of the core tasks of a data engineer is to implement and manage the ingestion of data from multiple operational data sources into the lakehouse.
 In Microsoft Fabric, you can implement *extract, transform, and load* (ETL) or *extract, load, and transform* (ELT) solutions for data ingestion through the creation of *pipelines*.